Exclusive: Target hackers stole encrypted bank PINs - source

 On Monday, the bank partly eased the limits it had imposed on Saturday, setting them at $250 a day for ATM withdrawals and $1,000 a day for purchases.
 (The usual debit card daily limits are $200 to $500 for cash withdrawals and $500 for purchases, a bank spokeswoman said last week.)

-The largest breach against a U.S. retailer, uncovered in 2007 at TJX Cos Inc (TJX.N), led to the theft of data from more than 90 million credit cards over about 18 months.
+The largest breach against a U.S. retailer, uncovered in 2007 at TJX Cos Inc, led to the theft of data from more than 90 million credit cards over about 18 months.

 Reporting by Jim Finkle in Boston and David Henry in New York, Additional reporting by Dhanya Skariachan in New York; Writing by Paritosh Bansal, Editing by Tiffany Wu and Grant McCool